 - Issues with body image

 Protective factors provide a balance or a buffer for the risk factors.
-As psychologists, we are really interested in identifying and teasing out what particular factors an individual might hold already.
-In addition, we take interest in what sorts of protective factors that we can help them build into their life so that we can help them to reduce their vulnerability and to buffer against the risk factors.
+And as psychologists, we are also really interested in identifying and teasing out what particular factors an individual might hold already, and what sorts of protective factors that we can help them build into their life, so that we can help them to reduce their vulnerability and to buffer against the risk factors.
 Many prevention strategies tend to focus on strengthening these protective factors, through things like helping with problem-solving skills or social skills.